 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-The University of King’s College (UKC) Code of Conduct (Code) references free expression in Section 8 of its definitions:
+The University of King’s College (UKC) Code of Conduct (Code) references free expression in its Commentary:

 Nothing in this Code shall be construed to prohibit peaceful assemblies and demonstrations, or lawful picketing, or to inhibit freedom of speech.

-In addition, Section 2 of the Code’s Commentary recognizes the following limitations on UKC’s jurisdiction:
+In addition, Section 2 of the Code of Conduct’s Commentary recognizes the following limitations on UKC’s jurisdiction:

 In the exercise of its disciplinary authority and responsibility, the University treats students and employees free to organize their own personal lives, behaviour and associations, subject only to the law and to University regulations that are necessary to protect the integrity of University activities, the peaceful and safe enjoyment of University facilities by other members of the University and public, the freedom of members of the University to participate reasonably in the programmes of the University and in activities in or on the University's premises, or the property of the University or its members.
 Strict regulation of such activities by the University of King’s College is otherwise neither necessary nor appropriate.

 UKC, in Section 6 of its Commentary, also protects academic freedom, to the extent of “normal and accepted academic practice”:

 The University of King’s College is a place of academic work.
 As such, none of the definitions in this Code shall be construed in such a way as to limit or hinder normal and accepted academic practice.

 Section 3B of the Code of Conduct, “Disruption, etc.”, states: